wamdam/backy2/README.rst

 **Simplicity: As simple as cp, but as clever as a backup solution needs to be**
     With a very small set of commands, good ``--help`` and intuitive usage, Benji feels mostly like ``cp``.
-And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am and are drunk.
+And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am.

 **Prevents you from doing something stupid**
     By providing a configuration value for how old backups need to be in order to